todvora/eet-client/README.md

 ## Installation

 If you want to use this library as a dependency in your Maven based project, follow instructions provided on [jitpack.io](https://jitpack.io/#todvora/eet-client).
+There is currently no maven central release.

 ## News, discussions